Bimbum1337/ISRO-R-DEVKIT/docs/advanced/creating-tests.md

 When the given expression is `true`, the array `testcase` will be created with a size of `1`.
 If the expression is `false`, the array size will be `-1`.
 This is not a valid size.
-Therefore compiler will throw an error in this case.
+Therefore, compiler will throw an error in this case.

 For size-testing, the expression is basically: